-Chinese zodiac compatibility looks at the relationship between any two of the 12 zodiac animals based on centuries-old groupings โ trines, secret friends, and clashes โ to produce a compatibility category and description.
-Whether you're curious about a romantic partner, a friend, or a coworker, the process is the same: identify both animals, then check which category their pairing falls into.
+Chinese zodiac compatibility looks at the relationship between any two of the 12 zodiac animals based on centuries-old groupings: trines, secret friends, and clashes, to produce a compatibility category and description.
+Curious about a romantic partner, a friend, or a coworker?
+The process stays the same either way: identify both animals, then check which category their pairing falls into.
 This article explains exactly how that works.

 What You Need